MahtaFetrat/ManaTTS-Persian-Speech-Dataset/README.md

 3. Execute the cells in the notebook sequentially

 ## Trained TTS Model
 A text-to-speech (TTS) model has been trained on the ManaTTS dataset.
 The code for training the model, as well as some output samples, are available in [this repository](https://github.com/MahtaFetrat/Persian-MultiSpeaker-Tacotron2).
+The model weights and inference instructions can be found in [this repository](https://huggingface.co/MahtaFetrat/Persian-Tacotron2-on-ManaTTS).

 ## Contributing
 Contributions to this project are welcome!
 If you encounter any issues or have suggestions for improvements, please open an issue or submit a pull request.